amrios/z370-g_vanilla/README.md

 You can use GitHub's issue tab in the repo if you have questions or have a bugs to report.
 There is no guarantee that your problem is going to recieve attention or not.

+### Older Versions

+I tried to organize OpenCore upgrades and major + minor macOS upgrades into seperate branches.

+The way I organized macOS upgrades is kind of different.
+If there isn't a minor version number, imply that branch applies for all minor versions available that has been publicly released.
+If there is a minor version upgrade, the latest minor version is the latest one that will work from the version listed to any newer
+Example:
+A branch has
+1. 10.13-OC0.5.3
+2. 10.13.4-OC0.5.3
+10.13 branch applies anywhere from initial release 10.13 until 10.13.3.
+10.13.4 applies for 10.13.4 until anywhere newer.

 ### DSDT/SSDT

 The kexts will have the proper corrections for the DSDT and we don't need to define patches or a custom DSDT in OpenCore.
 Follow OpenCore documentation for SSDT.
 Our board does not have a AWAC, so you do not need the AWAC patch.